drveles-X-zkhrg/campus_map_bot/readme.md

 ### Parser
 The service parses data from the educational platform.
-Automatic authorization is configured, bypassing the campus map and saving data as html pages.
-Using regular expressions, we get the students' location data and send it to the API in the form of *json*.
+We log in to the platform and using the API of the School, we get the location data of the students and send it to our API in the form of *json*.

 ### API
 It serves as a link between all services: